IMG Academy: Boys' and girls' basketball programs

-During the preparation for the 2017 NBA Draft, the IMG Academy hosted their first ever draft combine.
+During the preparation for the 2017 NBA draft, the IMG Academy hosted their first ever draft combine.
 The Professional Basketball Combine was held as an alternative (mainly for seniors) to measure their abilities and potentially give them the chance to enter the NBA, if not allow them the chance to play in the NBA G League or even overseas, with nearly every participant that year doing exactly that.
 Currently, four players that participated in the event signed two-way contracts to enter the NBA properly, with eight of them going overseas and 11 players entered the G League.
 The event would be held once again in 2018, gaining more popularity that year with the participation of former UCLA player and current professional player LiAngelo Ball.

 Due to the COVID-19 pandemic, the entire WNBA 2020 season was held there.
-Under a plan approved on June 15, the shortened 22-game regular season would be held without fans present.
+Under a plan approved on June 15, 2020, the shortened 22-game regular season was held without fans present.

 Boys' and girls' lacrosse programs

 IMG Academy has an academy lacrosse program and year-round camps.
 IMG Academy launched a high school team in 2012, featuring a new women's program made in 2018.
 Notable alumni include Tehoka Nanticoke.
 Prior to that, IMG Academy hosted their first full-time lacrosse student-athlete, Matthew Xirinachs, starting in September 2010.
 Xirinachs went on to join the Drexel men's lacrosse team in fall 2011.
 The women's team hired head coach Jeff McGuigan in July 2019.

-Track and field and cross country program
+Boys' and girls' track and field and cross country programs

 IMG Academy has an academy track and field and cross country program and year-round camps.

+Boys' and girls' golf

+IMG Academy offers academy level golf for boys' and girls' starting in grade six.

+Boys' and girls' volleyball program

+In 2022, IMG Academy hired two-time Olympian Donald Suxho as Director of Volleyball to launch its entry into girls' indoor volleyball beginning in fall of 2023.
+The inaugural class of 29 girls included two teams that will compete in the 18U and 16U club circuit.

+After successfully adding girls' volleyball in 2023, IMG Academy will introduce boys' volleyball with summer camps in 2025 followed by a full academy program in 2026.

+Softball program

+IMG Academy is set to launch softball in 2025, to further enhance opportunities for female athletes.

+Boys' and girls' swimming

+IMG Academy has announced the addition of it's third new sport in 2025.
+They will construct a new state of art pool and the program will officially begin in 2027.

+Demographics

 Notable alumni

-Since opening in 1978, IMG Academy has trained hundreds of Olympic and professional athletes, including those in the NBA, NFL, MLB, MLS, ATP, WTA, PGA Tour and LPGA Tour.
+Since opening in 1978, IMG Academy has trained hundreds of Olympic and professional athletes, including those in the NBA, NFL, MLB, MLS, NWSL, NLL, ATP, WTA, PGA Tour and LPGA Tour.